mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/pbessolve.rst

 .. note::

    The interface of pbessolve is not stable yet.
-In particular the strategies that are available through the option :option:`-s` are subject to change.
+In particular the strategies that are available through the option `-s` are subject to change.

 .. include:: man/pbessolve.txt